 What is VRRAP?

-VRRAP covers education and training programs approved under the Post-9/11 GI Bill® and Veteran Employment Through Technology Education Courses (VET TEC) that lead to high-demand jobs.
+VRRAP covers education and training programs approved under the Veterans Education Benefits and Veteran Employment Through Technology Education Courses (VET TEC) that lead to high-demand jobs.
 These include associate degrees, non-college degrees, and certificate programs.
 The Department of Labor determines what’s considered a high-demand job for VRRAP.
 Find out which jobs are considered high demand by the VA (PDF)

 Does VA pay for certificate programs?

 - Up to 12 months of tuition and fees, and